zeotheburrito/ip/docs/README.md

 `description - description of the deadline task`

-`start time - time the event task starts`
+`start time - time the event task starts, in the format YYYY-MM-DD`

-`end time - time the event task ends`
+`end time - time the event task ends, in the format YYYY-MM-DD`

 ### `list`